rss logo

 • Name: Auto_Shutdown

-Note: we can also use the universal SID code for System, which is: S-1-5-18 (source: learn.microsoft.com).
-Screenshot of the Auto_Shutdown task properties window with general settings, security options, and user account configuration.
+Note: You can also use the System account's universal SID: S-1-5-18 (source: learn.microsoft.com).
+Task properties for Auto_Shutdown showing general settings and user account configuration.

-• Specify the time at which the computers will shut down:
+• Set the time when the computers should shut down:

-Screenshot of the New Trigger window with a daily schedule set to recur every 1 day at 4:20 PM.
+New Trigger window showing a daily schedule set to 4:20 PM.

 • In the Actions tab, click on New: